 Pregnant women gain around 12 kg throughout their pregnancy.
 During the first two trimesters, they gain one kilo per month.
 During the third trimester, they tend to gain two kilos a month.

-When it is physiological, water retention can lead to pregnancy weight gainlof the order of 1.350 kg.
-However, it can s'be as much as 10 kg!
-If this weight gain is very significant, and s'accompanied bymassive oedema localized to the face and hands, we have seen that it could s'be a sign of pre-eclampsia.
+When physiological, water retention leads to pregnancy weight gain of around 1.350 kg.
+However, it can be as much as 10 kg!
+If this weight gain is very significant, and is accompanied bymassive oedema localized to the face and hands, we have seen that this could be a sign of pre-eclampsia.

 Does water retention disappear after childbirth?

-After giving birth, water retention generally disappears within ten days.
+After childbirth, water retention generally disappears within ten days.
 The body of a new mother eliminates the fluids accumulated during gestation through increased perspiration and more frequent urination.
-Hormones, including progesterone, fall sharply, reducing water stagnation in the body's tissues.
+Hormones, including progesterone, drop sharply, reducing water stagnation in the body's tissues.

-However, some women continue to experience water retention after pregnancy.
+However,some women continue to experience water retention after pregnancy.
 Fluids stored over nine months are not evacuated and continue to be retained in certain parts of the body.
-Swelling of the lower limbs may thus continue for a few days longer.
-SIf they persist for more than 15 days and are associated with other symptoms (high blood pressure, localized pain, discoloration of the feet or legs), you should consult your doctor or obstetrician.
+Swelling of the lower limbs may therefore continue for a few more days.
+If they persist for more than 15 days and are associated with other symptoms (high blood pressure, localized pain, discoloration of the feet or legs), you should consult your doctor or obstetrician.

 Our 4 tips for reducing pregnancy-related water retention!